 Americans enslave, kill and eat more than 100 million pigs every year.
 In tiny gestation crates, female pigs are repeatedly and forcibly impregnated against their wills with long steel devices that shoot hog semen into their vaginas.
 They are the unwilling baby machines of the meat industry.
 As soon as their reproductive capacity is finished, they're sent to the slaughterhouse where they're chopped up into hundreds of pieces, along with millions of other pigs who have been genetically engineered to reach 225 to 300 pounds in six months.

-Smithfield, the largest killer of pigs in the world, generates around $8 billion per year by killing 1,100 pigs every hour.
-Smithfield's five biggest slaughterhouses kill more than 78,000 pigs every day.
+Smithfield, the largest killer of pigs in the world, generates more than $13 billion every year by selling the murdered, dismembered bodies of 15 million pigs.
 And you won’t believe what Smithfield does with the shit that all these pigs excrete.